Annual Faculty Technology Showcase

 The Faculty Technology Showcase is a yearly event co-sponsored by Information Technology and the Library and Educational Technology Committee.
-It is a time to speak with your fellow faculty about how they are using technology in their teaching and research.
-We will have several faculty presenters stationed around the room to demonstrate and discuss their endeavors.
-Make sure you don’t miss Information Technology and Watzek Library tables to explore new resources that are available.
+It is a time for faculty to speak with their peers about how they are using technology in their teaching and research.
+Normally, an in-person event where faculty presenters are stationed around the room to demonstrate and discuss their experience, this year we’re taking the event online.

 For the 2020 Showcase, we will record interviews with presenters, who will share the various creative ways they have adapted to the new hybrid and online teaching format.
 These will be conducted throughout the Fall term and posted to this page as they become available.
 The series will culminate with an online Faculty Technology Showcase event in early-December which will include faculty panels, a raffle, and digital prize drawings!

 Interviews will center around these primary questions:

 - What did you do?

 - What went well?